brianlong/api.messagelab.net/README.md

 Here are the problems that I think need to be solved or features that should always be included for effective email / messaging:

 1. Less junk mail!
 The current system, and the Internet in general, are clogged up with junk email.
-A new email protocol will prevent junk mail from being delivered.
+A new messaging protocol should prevent junk mail from being delivered.
 2. Delivery confirmations.
 At our office, we receive phone calls weekly from customers who did not receive an email we sent.
 It appears that their email was lost on the Internet.
 All messages sent should receive responses indicating the delivery status.
 3. Integration with CRM / corporate transaction systems.
 I would like a simple REST API that I can use to integrate our company email into our transaction and CRM systems.
 All email sent to or from a customer should be attached to a customer record, in an easy to read format, regardless of who sent it or where it was sent from.
 Current email implementations are very weak in this regard.
 4. Privacy while traveling the Internet.
 I want to be assured of secure point-to-point communications from my server to the recipient's server.